 CES 729 Advanced Quantitative Methods introduces sophisticated quantitative methodologies for rigorous research and data analysis.
 Building upon foundational statistical knowledge, students will explore advanced techniques applicable to counselor education research.
 Emphasis is placed on critical thinking, problem-solving, and the application of statistical software to real-world data sets.
 Topics may include factorial and multivariate analysis of variance, multiple regression, meta-analysis, and structural equation modeling.
-Emphasis in the class will be in understanding and critiquing the statistical analyses presented in clinical psychology journals as an adjunct to lifelong learning.
-There is a Residency in Week 4 of this class.
+Emphasis in the class will be in understanding and critiquing the statistical analyses presented in professional counseling journals as an adjunct to lifelong learning.
 (3 credit hrs)

-CES 730 Advanced Qualitative Research
+CES 739 Advanced Qualitative Research

-CES 730 Advanced Qualitative Research introduces advanced theories, methodologies, and practical applications of qualitative research in the psychological sciences.
+CES 739 Advanced Qualitative Research introduces advanced theories, methodologies, and practical applications of qualitative research in the psychological sciences.
 Emphasizing the systematic exploration of complex social phenomena, students will develop a sophisticated understanding of qualitative research designs, methods of data collection and analysis, and the integration of theory into qualitative inquiry.
 (3 credit hrs)